intelligent-machine-learning/dlrover/docs/design/easydl-master.md

 - Scaler: it generates Scale CRDs according to scaling plans.
 - Stats Collector: it collects the runtime statistics for the job, including the resource usage of each Node, training throughput and the global step.
-- Data Shard Manager: it split the trianing dataset into shards and dispatch shards to workers.
+- Data Shard Manager: it split the training dataset into shards and dispatch shards to workers.
 Eash shard only contains indices of training samples not the data of samples.
-- Node Watcher: it watches events of nodes and notify Data Shard Manager to recover the shard of failed workers or notify Scaler to add the memory of OOM nodes.
+- Node Watcher: it watches events of nodes and notifies Data Shard Manager to recover the shard of failed workers or notify Scaler to add the memory of OOM nodes.

-The design of the tarining master is shown as
+The design of the training master is shown as

 <div align="center">
 <img src="../figures/easydl-master-arch.jpg" alt="Editor" width="500">